Frugal Living Mini-Series Part 3

 Pay Full Price For Travel

 Bargain hunting is a game frugal people become masters at.
-They are keen to get the most bang for their buck.
+They are keen to get the most bang for their buck in their thrifty life.

-But still want to travel to those exotic places for a fabulous holiday.
+But they still want to travel to those exotic places for a fabulous holiday.

 But why pay full whack when you can significantly reduce the cost?
 Would you prefer to pay $300 or $6000 for a dream holiday?
 There is always a deal to be had.